News and Events

 Arroz, Spanish for rice, is Mike Isabella’s take on the contemporary flavors of Southern Spain and Morocco.
 Each element of the experience — from food and drink to design and architecture — speaks to the intersection of these cultures.

-Michael Rafidi is the executive chef of Arroz, a Mike Isabella Concepts restaurant located at Marriott Marquis Washington D.C., where he takes a contemporary look at the foods of Southern Spain and Morocco.
+Michael Rafidi is the executive chef of Requin in District Wharf and Arroz in the Marriott Marquis Washington, D.C., both concepts from award-winning restaurateur Mike Isabella.
+Chef Rafidi creatively updates classic French cuisine at Requin, and similarly takes a contemporary look at the foods of Southern Spain and Morocco at Arroz.